Interested in open adoption in Australia?

 Free information events

-To help you better understand what’s involved in open adoption and fostering, Barnardos holds free information events.
-Come along to a event near you, it’s an informal and friendly way to find out more – we’d love to meet you!
+To help you better understand what’s involved in local adoption and fostering, Barnardos Australia holds free information events and education sessions where you can ask any questions about the foster-to-adopt process.
+Come along to an event near you, it’s an informal and friendly way to find out more about our adoption services – we’d love to meet you!

 Events cover the following topics: